Adam-Collier/100-Days-Of-Code/log.md

 **Todays progress**: Completed the Pairwise challenge on FreeCodeCamp.

 **Thoughts**: After spending a small frustrating period of time on the Pairwise challenge yesterday, I managed to successfully find a solution.
 Ill admit it feels a little bit hacky with the final if statement but it passes all of the freecodecamp tests.
 In hindsight I think using a for loop instead of the map method would have been more appropriate since once the desired values are found the loop can be broken.
 I think I will try to refactor my code and figure out some other possible solutions.

+### Day 37: February 9th, Thursday

+**Todays progress**: Refactored my code on FreeCodeCamp.
+Started creating a To-do application using node.js and express.js.

+**Thoughts**: This morning I focused on refactoring my code for the Pairwise challenge.
+I also looked back into the No Repeat Please challenge which I haven't completed yet.
+I will get into the right frame of mind and focus on that challenge tomorrow.
+Carried on watching the node tutorials from The Net Ninja and started to follow along with the node project playlist.